Pbalazs101/Inverse-Dots/README.md

 Goal of the game:
 -----------------
-Use the mouse to controll the red dot on the board.
-The blue dot will replicate your movements but mirrored.
+Use the mouse to control the red dot on the board.
+The blue dot will replicate your movements but in the inverse direction.
 The goal is for the two dots to meet.
+Avoid walls on your way.
+You are able to cross dotted but not solid lines.
+The movement of the red dot is restricted based on the blue dot's position.

 How to use:
 -----------